 User IDs can only contain alphanumeric characters (a-z, A-Z and 0-9), full stop (.), underscore (_) and hyphen (-).

-UserID can contain, but not begin with, a period (.), an underscore (_) or a hyphen (-).
-These characters should be used as separators.
+When present, special characters (i.e. full stop, underscore and hyphen) should separate alphanumeric characters meaning:

+Special characters shall not start or finish usernames,

+Special characters cannot be adjacent in usernames.

 User IDs cannot contain empty spaces or special characters (e.g. the Belgian “van de Rompuy” becomes BE_vanderompuy, the Norwegian “arnviðrd” becomes NO_arnviord, the Swedish “björn” or “bjørn” becomes SE_bjorn, etc.).

 UserIDs are NOT case sensitive.

-The userID should not be less than 7 characters, and not more than 17 characters, including separators.
+The userID should not be less than 7 characters, and not more than 32 characters, including separators.